TradeWars/gamemode/.github/CONTRIBUTING.md

 Modules must never expose global variables.
 Functions must be used instead with, where appropriate, bounds checking and validity checks.

+### Navigating

+This project will likely grow quite large, therefore it's essential to document some tips for navigating the codebase and working with the dependencies.

+The project makes heavy use of dependencies.
+Pawn lacks namespaces so it can be difficult to know where a function came from if it doesn't follow a prefix strategy.
+Currently, the best solution for this is to simply search the entire project directory for function names.
+Prepend `stock` to a function to find it's declaration point.

+Most dependencies should be documented.
+If you find one that isn't, and it's written by a contributor here, ping them on Discord or open an issue to document the code some more.

 ## Style

 Contributions should adhere to the style guide.
 This guide is loosely based on